 Tesla Motors, Inc.’s Operations Management, 10 Decision Areas

 1. Design of Goods and Services.
 In this strategic decision area, operations managers focus on how the organization’s products influence costs, quality objectives and resources.
 Tesla addresses this concern through concurrent innovation.
 For example, to ensure productivity in manufacturing advanced electric vehicles, the company continuously innovates its supply chain systems.
-In addition, Tesla’s operations management maintains its focus on electric automobiles, thereby optimizing organizational capacity for innovating these products.
+In addition, Tesla’s operations management maintains its focus on electric automobiles.
+Such focus optimizes organizational capacity for innovating automotive products.

 2. Quality Management.
 Satisfying customers’ quality expectations is the main objective in this strategic decision area of operations management.
 Tesla addresses this objective through regular research on the automotive market.
 In addition, the company continues to enhance its products and processes to satisfy high standards for quality and productivity.
 For example, Tesla’s operations managers regularly conduct quality reviews of, and implement enhancements to manufacturing processes.